gilest/briefly/README.md

 If you're interested in volunteering your time to help edit Briefly [send me an email](mailto:iam@gilesthompson.co.nz?subject=Editing%20Briefly).

+## API

+There is a public API available away at `http://api.briefly.co.nz/v1/articles.json`.
+We'd love to see it used for something.

 ## Roadmap

 * ~~Create an 'Articles' resource~~